 If you are a Late Entrant or your Spouse is a Late Entrant your Spouse will be insured for Type I Dental Expenses on your Spouse's Effective Date of Insurance.
-There are Benefit Waiting Periods for Type II Dental Expenses as shown below.
+There are Benefit Waiting Periods for Type II and Type III Dental Expenses as shown below.
 The Benefit Waiting Periods for Late Entrants begin on your Spouse's Effective Date.
-The Benefit Waiting Periods for:
+The Benefit Waiting Period for:

-• Type II Dental Expenses is 12 months except Restorations - 6 months...
+- Type II Dental Expenses is 12 months except Restorations 6 months. - Type III Dental Expenses is 12 months.

-The Benefit Waiting Periods shown above will not be applied if your Spouse was enrolled in the Prior Plan or Alternate Plan.
+The Benefit Waiting Periods shown above will not be applied if your Spouse was enrolled in the Prior Plan.

-What if my Spouse is Confined?
+What if your Spouse is Confined?